Mechanical Keyboard Info is supported by readers. If you buy products from links on our site, we may earn a commission. Learn more

-Also give some thought to those around you when it comes to buying switches.
+Also, give some thought to those around you when it comes to buying switches.
 Clicky switches are loud and may disrupt others.
-The sound can even travel in a quite house at night.
+The sound can even travel in a quiet house at night.
 Tactile switches offer feedback but with less sound.
-Should even linear switches be consider too loud you can buy o-rings or Zealencio clips that dampen the sound.
+Should even linear switches be considered too loud you can buy o-rings or Zealencio clips that dampen the sound.

 Personally, I use clicky switches.
 I like the sound and the feel of feedback with each keystroke.
 I’m also privy to letting everyone know that I’m hard at work by mashing away at my keyboard, loudly.
 I type a large amount, but I also game at the same time with them.

-Now for first mechanical keyboard purchases switch strength is nowhere near as a important as switch type.
+Now for the first mechanical keyboard purchases switch strength is nowhere near as important as switch type.

 But when researching switches you’ll commonly see the term actuation force, measured in cN.
 What good is a number representation unless you actually know the difference between 55cN and 80cN?